 - After marking a client as a "no-show," a pop-up will display

 - Enter the price you want to charge

 - Click on "confirm no-show and charge" to run through the charge

 Now if you are not seeing an option to charge the client there could be a few reasons why.

-- One, the service or class doesn't use Hold with a Credit Card so the client wasn't prompted to enter in his or her card to book that session.
+- The service or class doesn't use Hold with a Credit Card, so the client wasn't prompted to enter in his or her credit card to book that session.

 - Lastly, keep in mind that while clients aren't able to remove their card on file if they have an upcoming appointment, they will be able to remove their card 24 hours after the appointment has passed.

-If you want to charge a client for a no-show for a Deposit appointment, you'll want to follow these steps instead:
+If you want to charge a client for a no-show for a Deposit appointment, you'll want to follow these steps instead in the Schedulicity dashboard: